 Regulations like GDPR set strict standards on what kind of information companies can gather about their customers.
 How will this affect data collection and analytics going forward for Fintech companies?

 It’s incredibly exciting.
 GDPR will affect our way of work in a huge way; mostly in terms of compliance.
 Since all data points will soon have to be stored for a specific reason, there’ll be a rigid structure for how we communicate customer information and why we need it.
 In the short run, that means we have to do some overhauls to how we store data.
 However, in the long run, this is beneficial for both the customer and us.
 Customers can be assured that we only collect information that is essential for us to offer our service, while we become more purposeful and aware of the data we store.
 This gives us more control and focus as our way of discussing data internally becomes more standardized.

 The analytics team debriefing at Northmill HQ

-Northmill is close to launching Rebilla, the first step towards our mobile-first, digital bank.
+Northmill is close to launching Rebilla, the first step towards our mobile-first, digital finance.
 How will that impact how we work with analytics?

 What does change overnight is how much we report to regulatory authorities.
-By offering banking services, we get much stricter demands on what type of company and customer information we share.
+By offering financial services, we get much stricter demands on what type of company and customer information we share.